Calculating Your Carbon Footprint

 EGO and Challenge 2025 have created a simple carbon footprint calculator to find out.
 Simply enter the tools used most often and we’ll do the rest before offering suggestions on how to reduce your carbon footprint.

-We can take the first step towards a greener future and calculate our carbon footprint today with the Challenge 2025 calculator.
+You can take the first step towards a greener future and to reduce your carbon footprint with the Challenge 2025 emissions calculator.